-- If a protected species is observed in the moon pool prior to closure of the hull door, the hull door must not be closed, to the extent practicable.
-If the observed animal leaves the moon pool, the operator may commence closure.
-If the observed animal remains in the moon pool, contact BSEE prior to closure of the hull doors according to reporting requirements (see below under Reporting of Observations of Protected Species within an Enclosed Moon Pool). - SLACK-LINE PRECAUTIONS AND REPORTING REQUIREMENT: If operations require the use of flexible, small diameter (< 2 inch) lines to support operations (with or without divers), operators/contractors must reduce the slack in the lines, to the extent practicable, to prevent accidental entanglement of entanglement of protected species (i.e., species protected under the ESA and/or Marine Mammal Protection Act).
+- Prior to movement of the vessel and/or deployment/retrieval of equipment, the moon pool must be monitored continuously for a minimum of 30 minutes, by a dedicated crew observer with no other tasks, to ensure no individual protected species is present in the moon pool area. - If a protected species is observed in the moon pool prior to movement of the vessel, the vessel must not be moved and equipment must not be deployed or retrieved, except for human safety considerations.
+If the observed animal leaves the moon pool, the operator may commence activities.
+If the observed animal remains in the moon pool, contact BSEE prior to planned movement of the vessel according to reporting requirements (see Reporting Requirements below under Reporting of Observations of Protected Species within an Enclosed Moon Pool). - Should a protected species be observed in a moon pool prior to activity commencement (including lowering or retrieval of equipment), recovery of the animal or other actions specific to the scenario may be required to prevent interaction with the animal.
+If protected species are observed during activity, only reporting is required (see Reporting Requirements below).
+Operators must not take such action except at the direction of, and after contact with, NMFS (see Reporting Requirements below). - operations require the use of flexible, small diameter (< 2 inch) lines to support operations (with or without divers), operators/contractors must reduce the slack in the lines, to the extent practicable, to prevent accidental entanglement of entanglement of protected species (i.e., species protected under the ESA and/or Marine Mammal Protection Act).
 This may include tether lines attached to remotely operated equipment.
 The requirements below must be followed for any activities entailing use of flexible, small diameter lines that will not remain continuously taut, except under circumstances when complying with these requirements would put the safety of divers, crew, or the vessel at risk. - Operators must utilize tensioning tools and/or other appropriate procedures to reduce unnecessary looseness in the lines and/or potential looping. - The lines must remain taut, as long as additional safety risks are not created by this action. - A line tender must be present at all times during dive operations and must monitor the line(s) the entire time a diver is in the water. - Should the line tender and/or diver become aware of any ESA listed species entanglement, the following protocols must be followed as soon as safety permits.

-REPORTING REQUIREMENTS FOR MOON POOL AND SLACK-LINE ENTANGLEMENT:
+• REPORTING REQUIREMENTS FOR MOON POOL AND SLACK-LINE ENTANGLEMENT:

-Review of your proposed activities identified potential entanglement and/or entrapment risk(s) to protected species (i.e., species protected under the ESA and/or Marine Mammal Protection Act).
-Procedures and measures for reporting are dependent upon the situation and must be followed only in cases where they do not jeopardize human safety.
-These general requirements replace those specific to dead and injured species reporting in respective sections of Appendix A as they relate to geophysical surveys and Appendix C of the 2020 Biological Opinion on the Bureau of Ocean Energy Management's Oil and Gas Program Activities in the Gulf of Mexico.
+Review of your proposed activities identified use of equipment that has the potential for entanglement and/or entrapment of protected species (i.e., species protected under the ESA and/or MMPA) that could be present during operations.
+In case of entrapment, procedures and measures for reporting are dependent upon the situation at hand.
+These requirements replace those specific to dead and injured species reporting in respective sections of Appendix A (insofar as they relate to geophysical surveys) and Appendix C of the 2020 Biological Opinion on the Bureau of Ocean Energy Management's Oil and Gas Program Activities in the Gulf of Mexico.